Alert Source Discuss

 This change poses no risk to backwards compatibility, as it is introduced at the same time EIP-3540 is.
 The new instructions are not introduced for legacy bytecode (code which is not EOF formatted), and the contract creation options do not change for legacy bytecode.

-Legacy create transactions with data starting with EF00 now are invalid.
-Similarly CREATE and CREATE2 calls with EF00 initcode fail early without executing the initcode.
+CREATE and CREATE2 calls with EF00 initcode fail early without executing the initcode.
 Previously, in both cases the initcode execution would begin and fail on the first undefined instruction EF.

 Test Cases

 Creation transaction, CREATE and CREATE2 cannot have its code starting with 0xEF, but such cases are covered already in EIP-3541.
-However, new cases must be added where creation transaction, CREATE or CREATE2 have its initcode being (validly or invalidly) EOF formatted:
+However, new cases must be added where CREATE or CREATE2 have its initcode being (validly or invalidly) EOF formatted:

 Initcode Expected result